 Only download from official sources

 Malware, software used for illegal activity, can steal data directly from your phone.
 So only download apps that come from a reputable source and never download attachments from unknown sources in emails, unfamiliar sites or unrecognized pop-up windows.
 For instance, a banking app should come from the bank itself or from an official app store.
-Bank of America customers can use the official Bank of America Mobile Banking app,2 to check balances, pay bills and deposit checks.
+Bank of America clients can use the official Bank of America Mobile Banking app2 to check balances, pay bills and deposit checks.3

 Be cautious about unknown connections

 When possible, only connect to known, trusted Wi-Fi networks and Bluetooth devices.
 In your phone’s Wi-Fi and Bluetooth settings, enable it to only connect automatically to networks and devices you’ve already approved.
 This helps prevent your phone from transmitting information without your knowledge.